 It’s important for me to understand the family dynamics when discussing these photos with the couple.
 I don’t want to ask the bride’s parents to cuddle up for a photo and discover that they had a bitter divorce 12 months earlier.
 It’s also useful to know if a parent has remarried, and whether this new partner is an important part of the family or whether the couple would rather they were not in any of the key photos.
 I need to make sure I get the ‘mantelpiece’ shots that these parents will almost certainly want to put up in their home.
 The bride’s mum may well not want a photo of her ex-husband taking pride of place on the coffee table, but she will want a photo of her with her daughter on her wedding day.
 This inevitably does mean that the family photos can take a little longer, but I think it’s really important to ensure that everyone can receive photos that they cherish.

-While I am happy for you to suggest somewhere you’d like the photos taken, please trust me if I decide it’s not possible.
-Finding the best light is far more important than using the prettiest backdrop if it means everyone would be squinting into the sun.
+While I am happy for you to suggest somewhere you’d like the photos taken, please trust me if I feel it’s not possible.
+Finding the best light is far more important than using the prettiest backdrop if it that would mean everyone would be squinting into the sun.
 Children find this particularly hard and it’s just not worth forcing everyone to stand there in discomfort, and your photos would also look pretty awful if everyone has their eyes shut or hands in front of their faces!

 As I’m getting each group together I also ask an usher, or someone else helpful, to ensure that the people for the next shot are standing by and ready, as this helps speed things along.
 They will have been given the same list I am working to, so know exactly who is needed for each shot.
 This helps avoid a situation where the entire bride’s family have lined up, but then realise that Auntie Doris has gone to the ladies room!
 It’s sometimes useful to nominate someone from each side of the family, as they will know who everyone is.
 Similarly if I need to do a photo of all the groom’s university friends I will find out who is the most organised and ask them to gather everyone together when they’re needed.